BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

 - [Home] by Vesseles
 - [Heritage] by Structure
 - [Elevation] by Enshine
-- [The Regeneration Itinerary] by ...And Oceans
+- [The Regeneration Itinerary] by ...And Oceans.
+Such a fun album.
+I really liked [The Terminal Filter].
 - The [Cairn OST] by Marting Stig Andersen, Gildaa, and The Toxic Avenger.
 This is the OST for the awesome game [Cairn] from the Game Bakers.
 I've just started playing Cairn, and I'm utterly terrible at it.
 The soundtack is really quite lovely.